 HOW WE APPRAISE

-We strive to provide quality Asian art appraisal service at an affordabble rate.
-To meet the different needs of Chinese art owners, we offer different Appraisal reporting options and consultation services.
-We work hard to provide you with a realistic value estimate and help you make an informed decision.
-We work closely with our clients at all stages of Asian art consulting & appraisal.
+Dr. Wei Yang offers quality Asian art consultation and appraisal service at an affordabble rate.
+To meet the different needs of art owners, she tailors her Appraisal reports to address owners' questions and concerns.
+She works hard to provide her clients with a realistic value estimate and help you make an informed decision.
+She work closely with her clients at all stages of Asian art consulting & appraisal.

-Step 1: Preliminary Assessment: In the form of Preview, we study your property's suitability for appraisal.
-We listen carefully to your concerns and needs via e-mail or phone conversations.
-After examining the photos of your art work, we either recommned for or against an appraisal based on our findings.
-If your art work is valuable or marketable and you wish to proceed with an appraisal, we make a cost proposal for your consideration, and follow up with an engagement letter if the assignment advances forward.
+Step 1: Preliminary Assessment: Starting with a preview of your property for appraisal to get the preliminary information on the property in question.
+Preview information is available at Preview My Artwork.
+She studies your property's suitability for appraisal.
+She listens carefully to your concerns and needs via e-mail or phone conversations.
+After examining the photos of your art work, she either recommned for or against an appraisal based on her findings.
+If your art work is valuable or marketable and you wish to proceed with an appraisal, Dr. Yang makes a cost proposal and an engagement letter for your consideration.

-Step 2: Engagement Letter/Agreement: With your approval of our appraisal proposal in the form of an engagement letter, we request a retainer and a signed copy of the engagement letter to confirm your appraisal commitment.
-We prefer personal check or money order made out to Wei Yang Art LLC and mail it to 274 Nassau Street, Princeton, NJ 08540, U.S. Wire transfer is available upon request.
+Step 2: Engagement Letter/Agreement: With your approval of our appraisal proposal and signed the engagement letter, Dr. Yang requests a retainer and a signed copy of the engagement letter to confirm your appraisal commitment.
+Dr. Yang prefers personal check or money order made out to "WEI YANG" and mail it to 274 Nassau Street, Princeton, NJ 08540, U.S. Wire transfer is available upon request.

-Step 3: Inspection: If an in-person inspection is necessary, to cut down the cost, we prefer an inspection in our office in Princeton, NJ.
-Travel for inspection is possible, if you have a sizable collection of high quality.
-An interview on provenance is part of the inspection.
+Step 3: Inspection: If an in-person inspection is necessary, to cut down the cost, most inspections will take place in her office in Princeton, NJ.
+She travels for inspection if necessary, if you have a sizable collection of high quality.
+A provenance review is part of the inspection.
 Please come to your inspection appointment prepared, have all your provenance evidence (photos, invoices, receipts, previous owner's notes etc) ready for review.

-Step 4: Research: Our appraisal research covers both historical and artistic contents.
-We investigate and analyze marketplaces that are relevant to your property.
-We rank your property among its equals in originality, quality, condition, age, authorship and visual appeal to form the base for the value reconciliation.
-We analyze similarities and differences between your art work and its comparables before arriving at a value conclusion that is appropriate for your property.
-We comply with the Uniform Standards of Professional Appraisal Practice (USPAP) in reporting our findings.
-We conform to the Code of Ethics of the American Society of Appraisers in practice.
+Step 4: Research: Dr. Yang's appraisal research covers both historical and artistic contents.
+She investigates and analyzes marketplaces that are relevant to your property.
+By ranking your property among its equals in originality, quality, condition, age, authorship and visual appeal, Dr. Yang treat the judgment as the base for the value reconciliation.
+She analyzes similarities and differences between your art work and its comparables before arriving at a value conclusion that is appropriate for your property.
+She complies with the Uniform Standards of Professional Appraisal Practice (USPAP) in reporting her findings.
+She conforms to the Code of Ethics of the American Society of Appraisers in practice.

-Step 5: Completion: After the appraisal is completed, we inform you via email and ask for the final payment.
-After your payment is cleared, we send you a hard copy of the appraisal report via USPS priority mail.
+Step 5: Completion: After the appraisal is completed, Dr. Yang informs you via email and ask for the final payment.
+After your payment is cleared, she sends you a hard copy of the appraisal report via USPS priority mail.

 A Customized Consultation Appraisal is available upon request.
 Only Asian art objects of very high quality or a collection of qulaity art works merit this service.
 Relevant issues, ranging from inspection, location of inspection to fee structures, are discussed in our email or phone correspondence.
 The appraisal cost is determined by the scope of work necessary to complete the assignment that meets your needs.
 In other words, the more information you request, the more expensive an appraisal is.